 - Consommé: A crystal clear soup usually made from beef stock and vegetable stock similar to a bone broth.

 4) Appetizer/ Starter (French: Entrée)

-In French, the starter dish or appetizer is called an Entrée, French for “beginning” or “entry.”
-Entrée does not mean “main course” like it does in the united states and parts of Canada.
+The starter dish or appetizer in French is called an Entrée, French for “beginning” or “entry.”
+Entrée does not mean “main course,” like in the United States and parts of Canada.
 It confuses French people to see this switch up on American menus.

 Example starter dishes:

 - Pâté en croûte

 5) Fish dish

 The fish dish can be the main course; however, if you’re serving both a fish course and a meat course as one of the main dishes, it’s tradition to serve the fish course first because the meat usually has a more robust flavour and fish a more delicate flavour.

 6) Main Meat or poultry dish (French Plat principal or Plat)

 Next after the fish course is the meat or poultry dish.
 Le plat de résistance.